rmuit/PracticalAfas/README.md

 JSON string, depending on the client type.

 The argument can also be an array, in which case the Helper class will be used to convert that array to XML or JSON.
-The format of this array is custom and fairly strict, i.e. exceptions will be thrown for any unrecognized array value.
-What this provides is, among others:
-* being able to use aliases for the somewhat cryptic array keys / XML tags;
-* default values in some cases;
-* being able to switch between between SOAP/REST clients, if you care about that.
-Besides this, for me personally, having a place to document test results and write other comments in the Helper::objectTypeInfo() has been instrumental in keeping my sanity when I needed to test updating nested person objects inside contact object inside organization objects, and deal with all the funny (a.o.
-'matching') behavior that AFAS exhibits.
-(Especially when updating nested person / organization objects: read the code and save yourself the heachaches I've had.)

-I won't claim that the data definitions and conversion methods are perfect, though.
-They suffice for simple updates, if you find arrays more descriptive than formatted JSON/XML.
-For sending more elaborate structures, or data types (Update Connectors) that were not used yet: please test carefully; documented PRs are always welcome.
-Also: I've only tested sending nested objects over a SOAP client, so far.
+See [update-payloads.md](update-payloads.md).

 ## Bugs

 ### Library 'bugs'

-1) Helper::objectTypeInfo is permanently incomplete, as mentioned just above.
-Send PRs.

-2) The structure of JSON objects as (currently) found in AFAS documentation does not describe how to send in multiple elements of the same type.
-Our Helper::constructXML() can do this, but Helper::normalizeDataToSend() and by extension Connection::sendData() cannot handle multiple elements at once.
-See the comments/@todos inside Helper::normalizeDataToSend() for an example XML vs JSON representation.

-I'm fairly sure this must be possible (because otherwise it would be impossible to send e.g. an order containing more than one line item over REST) but lack an environment where I can test endlessly.
-Please send in date definitions (or even better, changed code - or provide me with a test environment) to make this work.
+Helper::objectTypeInfo is permanently incomplete and depends on PRs to make it more complete, gradually.
+(Also, I might not bother about backward compatibility too much until I know that at least one person is using this functionality.)

 ### AFAS 'bugs' and challenges.

-1) Filtering GetConnectors on date fields should be done with caution; it may behave in unexpected ways.
+#### Filtering GetConnectors on date fields

+This should be done with caution; it may behave in unexpected ways.

 First of all: the date format that REST clients returns, is not suitable to be used in date filters.
 Unless there are formatting options for dates that I am